mlc-ai/mlc-llm/.github/ISSUE_TEMPLATE/tracking.md

 We use tracking issues when we have a clear list of action items related to feature items as they provide fine-grained view of action items and provide clarity on what it takes to implement a feature.

+When to open a tracking issue: Open a new tracking issue when you have clear, actionable items (as a rule of thumb, make sure action items items can be carried through if you are assigned to work on it and you can provide enough guides to others who plan to work on these actions).
 -->